22 Fun Indoor Activities for When It’s Raining in San Diego

 Things to do in Balboa Park: San Diego Automotive Museum

-Another great option for transportation enthusiasts, the San Diego Automotive Museum in Balboa Park provides a close-up examination of the history and future of motor vehicles.
-Its exhibits highlight many types of cars and motorcycles, with a rotating collection that ensures visitors have something new to see every time they stop by.
+Another great option for transportation enthusiasts, the San Diego Automotive Museum in Balboa Park offers a close-up look at the history and future of motor vehicles.
+Its exhibits highlight many types of cars and motorcycles, with a rotating collection that ensures visitors have something new to see every time they stop in.

 10. San Diego Air & Space Museum